 The Covid-19 pandemic is causing us to retreat to our cocoons as we try to stay safe and “bend the curve” of the viruses’ spread.
 It is also providing us the opportunity to think and reflect on the lessons we may be able to take away from this experience.
 One of the most prominent lessons reverberating inside my head is one I found quite awhile ago in a book called Quality is Free.

-I sent an email (original article – below) to my newsletter list […]
+I sent an email (original article – below) to my newsletter list on the day before this week’s midterm elections.
+The results […]